 The first AVA in the United States was accorded to Augusta, Missouri on June 20, 1980.
 Seven California districts and one in Oregon had filed applications with the Bureau of Alcohol, Tobacco and Firearms; however, the honor went to the 15 square mile area surrounding Augusta.
 The bureau cited the unique soil, climate and wines, as well as Augusta’s long history as one of America’s oldest and foremost grape and wine districts.
 In the mid-1800s German immigrants found the Missouri River area just west of St. Louis to be well suited for growing grapes.
-Napa Valley was the second AVA named after Augusta on February 27, 1981.
+Napa Valley was the second AVA named after Augusta on January 28, 1981.

 OZARK MOUNTAIN AVA

-The Ozark Mountain AVA was established on August 1, 1986 and covers a vast 3,500,000 acres in southern Missouri, extending into northwest Arkansas and northeast Oklahoma.
+The Ozark Mountain AVA was established on July 2, 1986 and covers a vast 3,500,000 acres in southern Missouri, extending into northwest Arkansas and northeast Oklahoma.
 The Ozark Mountain AVA is so large, several smaller AVA’s lay within its borders, including Augusta, Hermann and Ozark Highlands.
 It is the sixth largest AVA in the United States.

-The Hermann AVA was recognized on February 27, 1987 and consists of 51,200 acres in the Hermann area between St. Louis and Jefferson City, Missouri.
+The Hermann AVA was recognized on August 18, 1983 and consists of 51,200 acres in the Hermann area between St. Louis and Jefferson City, Missouri.
 German immigrants settled the Missouri River Valley area in the 1830s and began planting vineyards in what is today one of the most historic wine regions.

 OZARK HIGHLANDS AVA

-The Ozark Highlands AVA was designated on September 30, 1987; although the grape growing tradition goes back to the 1870s.
+The Ozark Highlands AVA was designated on August 31, 1987; although the grape growing tradition goes back to the 1870s.
 The fourth accorded AVA in Missouri encompasses 1,280,000 acres in south-central Missouri, covering portions of eleven Missouri counties including the town of St. James, Missouri.